Thai king's condition unstable after hemodialysis treatment: palace

 Sunday's statement was the second health bulletin this month after the palace said on Oct.
 1 that the king was recovering after a respiratory infection.

-On Saturday, he was given hemodialysis - a way of cleansing the blood of toxins, extra salts and fluids - which made his blood pressure drop occasionally, the palace said.
+On Saturday, the king was given hemodialysis - a way of cleansing the blood of toxins, extra salts and fluids - which made his blood pressure drop occasionally, the palace said.

 Doctors gave him some medicine and put him on a ventilator to bring his blood pressure back to normal, it said.